mehdimehdi/ttuesday/_posts/2017-08-28-double-spending.markdown

 ```

 We now have a protocol where everyone is trying to create the last block based on the transaction they received.
 Since everyone is working in parallel (also since there might be fraudsters), there will be cases when blockchains with different content will appear on the network.
-We aggree as a group that we need always trust the blockchain that is the longest, and throw away the other chains.
+We agree as a group that we need always trust the blockchain that is the longest, and throw away the other chains.
 And this how we get to decentralize concensus on what the list of full transactions is actually accurate.

 [1] A [hash function](https://en.wikipedia.org/wiki/Hash_function) is method that maps a arbitrary size data to a fixed size data.